Henri Dupuy de Lôme: Navigable balloons

-In 1870 Dupuy de Lôme devoted a large amount of time to perfecting a practical navigable balloon, and the French Government gave him great assistance in carrying out the experiments.
+In 1870, Dupuy de Lôme devoted a large amount of time to perfecting a practical navigable balloon, and the French Government gave him great assistance in carrying out the experiments.
 For carrying out the project, he was given a credit of 40,000 francs; but the balloon was not ready until a few days before the capitulation.
-These experiments led to the development of one of the first navigable balloons, named the Dupuy de Lôme(fr).
+These experiments led to the development of one of the first navigable balloons, named the Dupuy de Lôme (fr).

 The Dupuy de Lôme airship was 36 meters in length, 14.84 meters in diameter, 29 meters tall, and had a total volume of 3,454 cubic meters.
 It was powered by a crank, which was operated by 4 or 8 men and which could provide a speed of between 9 and 11 km/h.
 The basket under the balloon could carry 14 people.

-In 1875, he was busy over a scheme for embarking a railway train at Calais, and exhibited plans of the improved harbour and models of the "bateaux porte-trains" to the Academy of Sciences in July.
+In 1875, he was engaged in a scheme for embarking a railway train at Calais, and in July presented plans of the improved harbour and models of the "bateaux porte-trains" to the Academy of Sciences.

 Electrical submarine

-Towards the end of his life, Dupuy de Lôme worked on a project for an electrical submarine, largely inspired from the experimental results of the submarine Plongeur.
+Towards the end of his life, Dupuy de Lôme worked on a project for an electrical submarine, largely inspired by the experimental results of the submarine Plongeur.
 Upon his death, the project was taken over by his friend Gustave Zédé, leading to the launch of one of the first electrical submarines in the world, the Gymnote.